Common Health and Genetic Disorders in Rottweilers

 Common Health Problems in Rottweiler Dogs

 - Hip Dysplasia: This genetic disorder is a common occurrence in large and giant dog breeds.
 It tends to occur when the hip bone and socket bones do not adhere as they are supposed to causing severe pain and debilitation.
 Responsible dog breeders will only breed their breeding dog specimens after they have received clearance for OFA, the Orthopedic Foundation for Animals.
-Diagnosis is obtained after reviewing hip x-rays and classifying the hips under the following categories: Excellent, Good, Fair, Borderline, Mild Dysplasia, Moderate Dysplasia or Severe Dysplasia.
+Diagnosis is obtained after reviewing hip x-rays and classifying the hips under the following categories: Excellent, Good, Fair, Borderline, Mild Dysplasia, Moderate Dysplasia, or Severe Dysplasia.

 As seen Rottweilers may be prone to a variety of disorders.
-However, the chances of such disorders may be reduced greatly by staying away from back yard breeder newspaper ads and resorting to responsible qualified breeders only that offer health certificates.
+However, the chances of such disorders may be reduced greatly by staying away from a back yard breeder newspaper ads and resorting to responsible, qualified breeders only that offer health certificates.
 The Rottweiler's life expectancy ranges between 10–12 years of age.